Fens of Eastern England: A Landscape Rich in Wildlife

 Though it’s mostly freshwater these days, the Fens once stretched to the sea.
 Traces of saltwater life still linger.
 Eels migrate up from the coast to breed in narrow channels, and freshwater shrimps dart beneath the weeds.

 Historic drainage works, like the ones in King’s Lynn, still let in a salty tinge, leaving some creeks brackish.
-It’s a reminder that the Fens were once a living marsh, salt and fresh meeting and mixing.
+It’s a reminder that the Fens were once a living marsh, salt water and fresh water meeting and mixing together, to create a unique watery habitat.

-Fens for the Future is the place to find out more about The Fens, and learn about plans to establish a network of waterways and wetlands across it, which will support rare and beautiful wildlife, and create more sustainable agricultural land, for your organic box!
+Fens for the Future is the place to find out more about The Fens, and learn about plans to establish a network of waterways and wetlands across it.
+This will support rare and beautiful wildlife, and create more sustainable agricultural land, for your organic veg box!